 REbooting Products LocAlly, or REPLA Micro-Factory values material by using 100% reused and reusable r-PLA, and therefore provides a solution for an industrial waste stream.
 We make use of digitalisation to create a transparent system that allows for a business model focused on ‘furniture-as-a-service’: putting the material in the centre of our value chain.
 We call this the ‘Our Kilo’ community.

 The test REPLA Micro Factory is currently located in a central street in Rotterdam, showing the efforts and beauty of digital handcrafted products.
 We show how the products are fabricated, but also interact with customers, since our products can be rebooted into any function.
-Central in the reboot mechanism is our uniquely designed REPLA Micro-Factory component library.
+Central in the reboot mechanism is our uniquely designed REPLA Micro-Factory component library and the OurkilO community platform we are building to keep track of the material and involve society in sustainability impact.

 It fills the gap between artisanal and mass production processes and enables local on-demand fabrication of customized products that leave no waste.
 Our concept is set-up in such a way, that it can easily be replicated to other European urban areas.